ArcanaFramework/pydra2app/docs/source/data_model.rst

     │       └── age_diff
     ├── group1
     │   ├── member1
-    │   │   ├── timepoint1
+    │   │   ├── visit1
     │   │   │   ├── t1w_mprage
     │   │   │   ├── t2w_space
     │   │   │   └── bold_rest
-    │   │   └── timepoint2
+    │   │   └── visit2
     │   │       ├── t1w_mprage
     │   │       ├── t2w_space
     │   │       └── bold_rest
     │   └── member2
-    │       ├── timepoint1
+    │       ├── visit1
     │       │   ├── t1w_mprage
     │       │   ├── t2w_space
     │       │   └── bold_rest
-    │       └── timepoint2
+    │       └── visit2
     │           ├── t1w_mprage
     │           ├── t2w_space
     │           └── bold_rest
     └── group2
         |── member1
-        │   ├── timepoint1
+        │   ├── visit1
         │   │   ├── t1w_mprage
         │   │   ├── t2w_space
         │   │   └── bold_rest
-        │   └── timepoint2
+        │   └── visit2
         │       ├── t1w_mprage
         │       ├── t2w_space
         │       └── bold_rest
         └── member2
-            ├── timepoint1
+            ├── visit1
             │   ├── t1w_mprage
             │   ├── t2w_space
             │   └── bold_rest
-            └── timepoint2
+            └── visit2
                 ├── t1w_mprage
                 ├── t2w_space
                 └── bold_rest

-In this framework, ``subject`` IDs are equivalent to the combination of ``group + member`` IDs and ``session`` IDs are equivalent to the combination of ``group + member + timepoint`` IDs.
+In this framework, ``subject`` IDs are equivalent to the combination of ``group + member`` IDs and ``session`` IDs are equivalent to the combination of ``group + member + visit`` IDs.
 There are,  2\ :sup:`N` combinations of the axial frequencies for a given data tree, where ``N`` is the depth of the tree (i.e. ``N=3`` in this case).

 ..
-TODO: 3D plot of grid
+TODO: 3D plot of frameset

-Note that the grid of a particular dataset can have a single point along any given dimension (e.g. one study group or timepoint) and still exist in the data space.
+Note that the frameset of a particular dataset can have a single point along any given dimension (e.g. one study group or visit) and still exist in the data space.
 Therefore, when creating data spaces it is better to be inclusive of potential categories to make them more general.

 ..
-TODO: another 3D grid plot
+TODO: another 3D frameset plot

 All combinations of the data spaces axes are given a name within :class:`.Axes` enums.
 In the case of the :class:`.medimage.Clinical`